How to Open a Marijuana Dispensary in Vermont

 Can I Open My Dispensary Anywhere?

-No. The law prohibits marijuana dispensaries from operating within 1,000 feet of a preexisting private or public school.
-They also can’t operate within 1,000 feet of any child care facility.
+The law prohibits marijuana dispensaries from operating within 500 feet of a preexisting school or childcare facility.

 What Should I Include in the Marijuana Dispensary Registration Application?